VOloo-spec/learning-git/README.md

     This tells your computer: 'Hey, the next time code is pushed to GitHub, take all of this code with it.'
 The message also specifies what GitHub will display in relation to this commit.

     </details>
-* Run `git push origin master`
+* Run `git push origin main`
   * <details>

     <summary> What does this do? </summary>

     <br />

     Your code is now pushed to GitHub.
-Be sure to include `origin master`, as this tells GitHub which branch you want to push to, and creates the branch if it doesn't exist yet.
+Be sure to include `origin main`, as this tells GitHub which branch you want to push to, and creates the branch if it doesn't exist yet.

     </details>
 * Go to your repository on GitHub and see your updates.